 Redshift Single vs Multi-Node Cluster

-executes the steps specified in the execution plans and transmit data among themselves to serve these queries.
+- executes the steps specified in the execution plans and transmits data among themselves to serve these queries.

-Dense Storage (DS) allow creation of very large data warehouses using hard disk drives (HDDs) for a very low price point
+- Dense Storage (DS) allows the creation of very large data warehouses using hard disk drives (HDDs) for a very low price point

-Dense Compute (DC) allow creation of very high performance data warehouses using fast CPUs, large amounts of RAM and solid-state disks (SSDs)
+- Dense Compute (DC) allows the creation of very high-performance data warehouses using fast CPUs, large amounts of RAM and solid-state disks (SSDs)

 Redshift Availability & Durability

-the queries will continue with a slight latency increase while Redshift rebuilds the drive from replica of the data on that drive which is stored on other drives within that node
+- the queries will continue with a slight latency increase while Redshift rebuilds the drive from the replica of the data on that drive which is stored on other drives within that node.

-single node clusters do not support data replication and the cluster needs to be restored from snapshot on S3
+- single node clusters do not support data replication and the cluster needs to be restored from a snapshot on S3.

 Redshift Backup & Restore